-Part 1: RSVP: Every unit needs to RSVP by March roundtable to let the event staff if you are attending.
+Step 1: RSVP: The unit leader (or designee) from every pack and troop needs to RSVP by December roundtable to let the event staff if the unit is attending.
 Estimated numbers are provided to the council so the district can reserve the appropriate number of campsites and program areas for the event.

-Part 2: Payment: The registration fee is $8 per person.
+Step 2: Payment: The registration fee is approximately $25 for 4th grade Webelos Scouts and adults and $15 for 5th grade Webelos Scouts and adults camping with a troop.
 Changes to the registration can be made by using the link in the emailed receipt.
 Substitutions are allowed.
 At checkout, pay with a credit card or electronic check.
-Registration closes on March 31, 2021.
 Council refund policy.
 There is no onsite registration.